snowyu/node-abstract-nosql/README.md

 ## Changes

++ Add the AbstractError and error code supports.
 * DB constructor allows no location.
 + Add synchronous methods supports.
   * Add the synchronous methods support now.
 You can implement the synchronous methods only.